Liars & Storytellers (3) (Background)

 Working truths evolved.

 In 1965, great adventures beckoned.
 I left to attend the University of Wisconsin and seek glory as a football walk-on.
 A world confined to Lincoln County, Wisconsin, expanded 200 miles south to metropolitan Madison, Wisconsin.
 The complications were immediate.
 Football demanded but two hours a day over eight weeks.
 One was expected to study!
 Go figure.
-I chose the Russian language for a semester or two to discover perhaps what facts hidden within those freighted Slavic pauses around the kitchen table.
+I chose the Russian language for a semester or two to discover perhaps what facts were hidden within those freighted Slavic pauses around the kitchen table.

 The University was as if I were slipping into the St. Lawrence River one-quarter mile upstream from Niagara Falls.
-The waters appeared still, in the distance a hint of thunder.
+The waters appeared still; in the distance, a hint of thunder.
 In Madison, Wisconsin, this callow farm boy encountered human beings exotic beyond his wildest imagining––New Yorkers.
 Loud, articulate, argumentative, firm in their various opinions, a Phyllis Diller joke comes to mind.
 “If three New Yorkers enter a taxi without arguing, a bank has been robbed.”

 An Ivy League Jewish quota sent the brilliant children of Holocaust survivors into my insular world.
 They too remembered loud-mouthed uncles who paused, the anxious aunt lifting a hand, a hint at memories too unbearable to speak.
 My roommate was Michael; think Garrison Keillor assigned to room with Jon Stewart.
 I dated Julia; think Tom Hanks taking Barbara Streisand to the Kollege Klub for a 25₵ beer.

 I volunteered to serve in Vietnam.
-I flew in the lumbering EC-121 monitoring with audio and seismic sensors the NVA supply routes along the Ho Chi Minh.
+I flew in the lumbering EC-121, monitoring with audio and seismic sensors the NVA supply routes along the Ho Chi Minh.
 Sometimes we were successful; We detected troops and trucks, called in FACs and gunships, and listened through our sensors or watched from the window ports, coffee cups in hand, as F-4Cs dropped CBUs on NVA 37mm AAA guns, the attacking pilots following luminescent AAA rounds to their source, strobe-lights marking the explosion of bombs.
 The AAA suppressed, the gunships sent long red lines snaking to the earth, trucks exploding one after another.
 Over Cambodia, I translated French to English for Cambodian officers.

 I left Vietnam in December 1971.
 We had won.
 The Tet offensive decimated the Vietcong.
 The North Vietnamese had no remaining 18-year-out cohorts.
 We had killed them all and I was bored.
 An intelligence assignment to Berlin, Germany, had opened.

 Berlin 1970s.
 Think Christopher Isherwood and Sally Bowles.
 Herbert Von Karajan directed the Berlin Philharmonic; Jessye Norman sang ‘Aida’ at the Berlin Opera; Eva Evdokimova danced “Giselle’ and “Swan Lake’ at the Berlin Ballet.
 My apartment looked out on the Grunewald.
-The Dahlem Museum had one of the best 17th Century Dutch Master collections in Europe.
-There were girls, lots of girls.It was as good as it got.
+The Dahlem Museum had one of the best 17th-century Dutch Master collections in Europe.
+There were girls, lots of girls.
+It was as good as it got.

-It was not as it seemed.
+It was, however, not as it seemed.

 The Soviet General Staff was upgrading the Group of Soviet Forces Germany with new fighters, tanks, artillery, and redundant and sophisticated command and control and communications as the US military sunk assets into Vietnam’s mud and corruption.
 Were the Soviet weapons defensive or offensive?
 For the soldier, it depended upon which end of the reticulated aperture into which you squinted.